torproject/onionbalance/docs/v2/running-onionbalance.rst

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~

-The OnionBalance command line options can also be specified in the
+The Onionbalance command line options can also be specified in the
-OnionBalance configuration file.
+Onionbalance configuration file.
 Options specified on the command line
 take precedence over the related configuration file options:

 TOR_CONTROL_SOCKET:
   The location of the Tor unix domain control socket.
-OnionBalance will
+Onionbalance will
   attempt to connect to this control socket first before falling back to
   using a control port connection.
   (default: /var/run/tor/control)